nilimamodi-dev/edumate-integration/setParentAddress.md

 ----
 	Returns "success" and a count of updated parent address(es), or a structure of invalid validations "__invalid" belonging to parent address(es).

+	Where an address is not included in the array of addresses for a parent, it will not be updated or deleted.
+To delete an address, the keys must be supplied with 'empty string' values.

 * **Version History:**

     TASS v53.2.nnn - Method Added.